minirepos/ts-typeorm-migrations-postgres-docker/README.md

-# TypeORM migrations, with PostgreSQL and Docker, deployed to Heroku
+# TypeORM project with migrations, PostgreSQL, and Docker